You are here:

 As a student you may participate in professional activities including attending and presenting in professional conferences as you learn new things and are ready to share your research.
 There are also internship opportunities such technology research organizations such as SFU's Center of Excellence for Remote and Medically Under-Served Areas (CERMUSA).

-This state of the art facility slated for completion in Fall 2013 has unique space dedicated for Mathematics Majors.
+The new Science Center has unique space dedicated for Mathematics Majors.
 A dedicated student zone is being created for mathematics students to relax and learn in.
 Learning doesn't just happen in the classroom.
 This space provides a rich relaxed climate for mathematics students to share ideas, discuss research and just hang out.
 The programming classroom with dual monitors and Mac Mini Parallel technologies and thin client technologies will provide a unique environment for Applied and Actuarial Mathematics majors to carry out advanced modeling and research activities.

 117 Evergreen Drive P.O.
 Box 600 Loretto, PA 15940